cmocka 2.0.0

 ◆ assert_int_equal()

-void assert_int_equal ( int a,
+void assert_int_equal ( intmax_t a,

-)
+intmax_t b )

 Assert that the two given integers are equal.